Skip to content

 end

-1. Store the input types which have generated a closure recently, as well as what id the input maps to
+1. Store the input types which have generated a datatype before, as well as what ser/des id the input maps to

 2. Cache the input type with the created vector id